DLTPose: 6DoF Pose Estimation From Accurate Dense Surface Point Estimates: Ablation Experiments

 \textbf{Effect of Training models with segmented objects.} In this ablation study, we evaluate the effect of using segmentation masks versus object bounding boxes as input regions for radial map regression.
 The model is trained separately for objects in the LM-O dataset, using the total loss $\mathcal{L}{\text{total}}$ (Eq.~\ref{eq:t_loss}) for asymmetric objects.
 Performance is assessed using the ADD-S and AR metrics.

 On segmented object ROIs, the model demonstrates improved radial map regression, which in turn enhances surface representation and overall pose estimation accuracy.
 As shown in Table~\ref{tab:seg_vs_bbox_performance}, the ADD(-S) scores are consistently higher across the objects when using segmented regions compared to bounding box inputs.

 Similarly, Table~\ref{tab:seg_vs_bbox_ar_performance} shows that Average Recall metrics, including $\textit{AR}_{VSD}$, $\textit{AR}_{MSSD}$, and $\textit{AR}_{MSPD}$, are superior for each object when the model is trained with segmented object ROIs.
 These results highlight the benefit of providing the model with more precise object boundaries during training, enabling it to learn more accurate radial offsets.

 \textbf{Effect of Number of Keypoints in DLT Estimation.} In this ablation study, we evaluate how varying the number of keypoints influences the Direct Linear Transform (DLT) method for object surface and pose estimation.
 The models are individually trained on a few objects from the LM-O dataset, incrementally using 4, 8, 12, and 16 keypoints.
 Each model is assessed based on its performance in predicting accurate object poses, employing the ADD-S and Average Recall metric.

 As shown in Tables~\ref{tab:multiple_kpts_adds} and~\ref{tab:multiple_kpts_ar}, models trained with only 4 keypoints consistently achieved either the best or second-best performance.
 We attribute this to reduced per-channel error in the radial regression task when using fewer keypoints.
 As the number of keypoints increases, the likelihood of noisy or inconsistent radial predictions across channels grows, potentially degrading overall accuracy.
 Therefore, the main results reported in this paper are derived using the 4-keypoint configuration.

+\textbf{Effect of ICP Refinement.} DLTPose uses ICP as a final step that to further refine the pose from the DLT solver against the depth map.
+To isolate its contribution, we evaluate DLTPose on the TUD-L dataset, both with and without ICP.
+We calculated the BOP Average Recall ($AR$) and its components $\textit{AR}_{VSD}$, $\textit{AR}_{MSSD}$, and $\textit{AR}_{MSPD}$.

+As shown in Table~\ref{tab:icp_ablation}, ICP improves $AR$ by a small amount, $+0.4$.
+The largest gain was in $\textit{AR}_{VSD}$, which is the metric that is the most sensitive to fine alignment errors.
+Smaller but consistent gains were also accrued in $\textit{AR}_{MSSD}$ and $\textit{AR}_{MSPD}$.
+This experiment indicates that ICP has a small but consistent impact in improving results, with the base DLTPose estimator alone already achieving $0.968$ $AR$, and ICP resolving just the final sub-millimeter alignment.